 Localized incidents within a building, such as a small fire or hazardous material spill in a lab most likely will not require a mass notification.

-In the event of an emergency, the Rave Message System will be activated to notify faculty, staff, and students, as Calvin College Administration deems necessary, based on the circumstances of the event.
-The Rave Message System activation will make notifications in the following manner:
+In the event of an emergency, the emergency alert system will be activated to notify faculty, staff, and students, as Calvin University administration deems necessary, based on the circumstances of the event.
+The emergency alert system activation will make notifications in the following manner:

 - Vocal telephone message